Dehydroepiandrosterone, better known as DHEA, is a steroid hormone. It is naturally synthesized by the body and performs a number of roles.

-Research published in the journal Nature in 2013 found that DHEA enhanced connections between the amygdala and hippocampus and reduced activity levels in both regions.
-These changes are thought to contribute to an enhanced mood and a reduced memory for emotional events.
+Research published in the journal Nature in 2013 found that DHEA enhanced connections between the amygdala and hippocampus and

 Some studies have found that naturally higher levels of DHEA and DHEAS have a positive effect on some types of cognitive tasks.

 A study of women aged 21 to 77 years found that those with higher levels of naturally occurring DHEAS had better "executive function, concentration, and working memory."

 It should be noted that the experiment measured naturally occurring DHEAS, and not supplements.

 Similar experiments have not confirmed these findings, and some have produced opposite results.

 There are also concerns that DHEA can trigger mania, psychosis, and other mood changes, especially in people with bipolar disorder and other mental health issues.
 DHEA is not recommended for use alongside various drugs, including antidepressants, mood stablizers, and anti-seizure drugs.